raspberry-pi-instalar-noobs

 raspberry-instalar-noobs-4

-Then simply unzip the Noobs files onto the card.
+After that, we simply unzip the Noobs files onto the card.

-Formatting on Linux
+Formatting in Linux

 raspberry-instalar-noobs-5

-Likewise, once formatted, we just have to unzip the file onto the card.
+Similarly, once formatted, we just have to unzip the file onto the card.

 Installing an OS with Noobs